AdobeDocs/experience-manager-65.pt-BR/help/assets/metadata.md

 ## Understand metadata handling in Experience Manager {#metadata-possibilities-with-aem}

 Describe the journey of an assets' metadata.
-What all happens to metadata when an asset is added to AEM.
+What all happens to metadata when an asset is added to Experience Manager.

 ## Add metadata to your digital assets {#add-metadata}